Toulouse e-Democracy Summer School

 Contact : email@example.com

 The rise of e-Democracy can be attributed to two phenomena.
 In one hand, the revival of the participatory movement inspired both by opposition movements and by direct democracy movements that took place during the 1960s and 1970s, and in another hand Internet diffusion in the 1990s.
-E-Democracy is studied in various scientific fields such as Political Science, Economical Sciences, Computer Sciences, Mathematic, and Philosophy.
-Several topics are studied in this domain as:
+E-Democracy is studied in various scientific fields such as Political Science, Economical Sciences, Computer Sciences, Mathematic, and Philosophy. e-Democracy and more generally collective decision making covers several topics such as:

 - Voting procedures in several situations: face to face, asynchronous distributed etc.

 - Sharing procedures, Equity

 - Confidence and e-Trust : Psychology, Information Theory, Social Psychology, Ergonomics

 - Democratic decision, Feasibility, Complexity, Manipulation.

 Toulouse e-Democracy Summer School (TeSS) is organized jointly with CIMI labex http://www.cimi.univ-toulouse.fr and Policy Analitycs GDR http://www.lamsade.dauphine.fr/gdr3720.
 The aim of this summer school is to create a young multidisciplinary group of researchers on these topics and to help students to obtain feedbacks, advises, directions, comments, references that concern their own research by international renowned specialists of the domain (e.g. Pr.
 Marc Kilgour, University Wilfrid Laurier, Waterloo, Canada; Pr.
 Jose Maria Moreno Jimenez, Zaragoza University, Spain; Pr.
 Hannu Nurmi, University of Turku, Finland, Dr. Pietro Speroni, Italy and Pr.
 Nicolas Maudet, UniversitéPierre et Marie Curie - LIP6 - Lamsade, France).